JellisyWoes/jellylogger/README.md

 This library provides comprehensive TypeScript safety:

 - **Type Guards**: Proper handling of `unknown` types with runtime type checking
-- **Error Serialization**: Safe serialization of Error objects with configurable depth limiting for causes
+- **Error Serialization**: Safe serialization of Error objects with configurable depth limiting for causes (default 3 levels)
 - **Structured Data**: Type-safe structured logging support with proper Record types
 - **Unknown Arrays**: Log arguments use `unknown[]` instead of `any[]` for better type safety
 - **Null Safety**: Proper handling of null, undefined, and edge cases
+- **Circular Reference Detection**: Safe handling of objects with circular references using WeakSet
+- **Error-like Object Detection**: Type guards to distinguish between Error instances and error-like objects

 Example of type-safe usage:
 ```typescript